Mathematics (MATH)

 MATH 1311.
 Intermediate Algebra.

-This preparatory course for college algebra includes linear equations and inequalities, rational expressions, exponents and radicals, quadratics and word problems.
-This course is designed for students who've graduated from high school with no more than the minimum mathematics requirements or for students who've been away from mathematics for years.
-Prerequisites: TSI Assessment Test Score of 345 or more.
+This course strengthens foundational algebraic concepts in preparation for College Algebra.
+Topics include linear equations and inequalities, rational expressions, exponents and radicals, quadratic equations, graphing techniques, and application problems.
+Emphasis is placed on symbolic manipulation, equation solving, and interpretation of algebraic models in quantitative contexts.
+The course is designed for students who have graduated from high school with no more than the minimum mathematics requirements or for students who have been away from mathematics for a number of years.
+Credit earned for this course does not apply toward degree requirements.
+Prerequisites: A Texas Success Initiative Assessment (TSIA) 2.0 score of 945 or more.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.